 An outsourcing partner is an individual or company that usually provides contracted services for a different company.
 Outsourcing is a fast-rising trend in today’s modern business environment.
 Most commonly outsourced services, especially offshore, are computer or internet-related, where software development and programming take a high position.

 There is a particularly unique connection between programming and outsourcing because individual vendors require only one physical tool in their arsenal - a computer, along with an internet connection.
 They have become far more independent as experts providing services to clients willing to pay for individual tasks rather than permanently tying themselves down to a single corporation.
 In the same manner, companies are growing rapidly providing those very services, putting together expert teams focusing on larger and more complex projects.

 Why is outsourcing useful?

 Since the rise of IT industry outsourcing has become an essential tool in the professional world.
 Reasons for this are numerous and have been discussed many times over.
 Most of them can be summed up into: time and money savings, opening a broader window to find reliable, professional and experienced partners.
 Let us consider this individually though.

 Programmers seek out outsourcing work because it gives them freedom in choosing projects, they can use their technical skills on a bigger market and provide quality results.
 Similarly, so can be said about companies offering the same services - their experienced programmers can provide quality outsourcing services to clients at affordable rates.
 For complex projects at a larger scale, companies can be a better fit as they have greater resources and management which individuals may not be able to provide.

 For their clients, math is potentially even better.
-When a client seeks out an outsourcing partner for programming and development, they look at several factors that will be beneficial to them, such as cost-effectiveness, technical experience, reliability, and quality.
+When a client seeks out an outsourcing partner for programming and software development, they look at several factors that will be beneficial to them, such as cost-effectiveness, technical experience, reliability, and quality.
 Alternatively, we could say they’re looking to save money and get quality work without hiring new full-time employees or adding more workload for existing employees.